recisio/libkfsocketio-cpp/README.md

 +#endif
 ```

+## Read access violation in websocketpp

+If you happen to have an access violation when a new connection is made on a WebSocket Server, apply this patch in websocketpp/transport/asio/security/none.hpp :
+* include <functional>
+* Change socket_init_handler type from lib::function to std::function

 ## FAQ

 * Why headers located in the include/ directory contain an include guard while those contained in src/ use #pragme once ?